Start today to take action for a healthier you.

 If you are planning to hurt yourself or others, call 9-1-1 or go to the nearest emergency room.
 You are not alone.

 We care about you and your needs.
 You need to get your yearly health check ups.
 When you do, please talk to your doctor about any issues or concerns, especially if you are still questioning.
-Remember that there is help for depression—call the ACCESS line at 1-800-686-0101.

 To prevent pregnancy and infections, always use a condom if you are having sex.
 This should be used in addition to primary method of birth control (e.g., "the pill" or injections, etc).